The 1st petrochemical facility in the US Arctic

 Today

 The Alyeschem plant will immediately reduce the operating costs and air emissions for the two highest volume products used in North Slope oil production.
 This improves our state’s economy and energy security, supports current jobs, and does it in a way that is good for the environment.
+The facility is now under construction, and first product delivery is expected in late 2027.

 • Energy Industry Supply Insecurity and Cost